MorrowShore/Lens/README.md

 # Features
 - Display messages from multiple streaming platforms at once
-- YouTube: Messages in AxelChat arrive much faster than the standard YouTube live chat in your browser
 - Display avatars of participants of chat
 - Displaying the number of viewers both total and for individual platforms
 - Displays detailed information about a participant in a live chat in a separate window (including a link to the participant's page/channel)